dxl495/431-2020/projects/projectB/study2-dataplan-status.md

 To submit your Study 2 Data Plan, visit http://bit.ly/431-projectB-data-plan.
 All plans were due Thursday 2020-11-19 at Noon.

-Dr. Love is caught up through 5 PM on 2020-11-19.
-At the moment, we have 60 of 70 students with an approved Project 2 Data Plan

 ## People Without an Approved Plan

 ### Dr. Love is waiting for your next version.
 He wants to review that at 9 AM Friday.